AMC Clinical Examination FAQs

 Once you have been scheduled in the Clinical examination and then subsequently withdraw, the following withdrawal fee will apply:

 - Withdrawal before the examination closing date - 50% refund

 - Withdrawal after the examination closing date - No refund

 Withdrawal due to personal circumstances, such as minor illness or travel arrangements that are the responsibility of the candidate will not normally be accepted as exceptional circumstances.
 Any refund granted following consideration will not be greater than the examination fee less an administrative fee of $300 and is determined at the sole discretion of the AMC Chief Executive Officer or nominee.

 When will my Clinical examination results be available?

-The Clinical examination results are released on the website approximately one week after the examination.
+Results for all clinical examinations will be available on the AMC website at 5:00pm on the Friday two weeks following the examination.
 The results are displayed by candidate number only and show which candidates passed, failed or need to present for a retest at a future date.
 The result letters are mailed to candidates approximately two weeks after the Clinical examination.